aws-samples/the-aws-step-functions-workshop/content/module-8/step-3/index.en.md

 4. You should see the designer studio now which will look like this.
    ![](/static/img/module-6/extra-credit-2-studio-designer.png)

-5. For `Comment` on the right side, enter `A step functions example showing MAP and Choice state implementation`.
+5. For `Comment` on the right side, enter `A step functions example showing universal AWS SDK service integration with S3`.

 6. One the left hand side **Actions** menu, use the search bar and search for `ListBuckets`.
 You should see the **S3 ListBuckets** action show up.